Category: 'Legal Tech'

 This week the Court has rolled out the first public part of the TAMES system, its docket pages and the search window you use to reach them.

-The new format for docket pages includes electronic versions of motions and orders, as well as an impressive amount of detail about things like which dates attorneys are listing on vacation letters.
+The new format for docket pages includes electronic versions of motions and orders, as well as an impressive amount of detail about things like which dates attorneys are listing on vacation letters. (( I don’t think there will be a Please Rob Me competitor for Texas attorneys, but you never know. ))

 The case search window allows you to filter by characteristics such as county, court of appeals, or even attorney name.
 Let the vanity searches begin…